tschaffter/docker-dnsmasq/README.md

 ## Resolving domain names

 [Dig] is a command line utility that performs DNS lookup by querying name servers and displaying the result to you.
-After starting dnsmasq, run the command below to resolve the IP address of github.com.
+After starting Dnsmasq, run the command below to resolve the IP address of github.com.

 ```console